npm/rfcs/accepted/0012-running-as-root.md

 #### Administrator on Windows

-On Windows systems the equivelant is to run things as `Administrator`.
+On Windows systems the equivalent is to run things as `Administrator`.
 Like `sudo`, you allow this using your credentials, not the credentials of a separate administrator account.
 Like `su`, ordinary practice with the terminal is to open up a new terminal window with elevated permissions and run commands from there.

 Currently the only way for a Node.js program to determine it is running with Administrator privileges is to run a Windows command that requires them and see if it fails.
 This is too slow to do on every installation and as such npm does not change its behavior per install.